facebook/react-native/website/react-docgen/README.md

 Install the module directly from npm:

 ```
-npm install -g react-docs-generator
+npm install -g react-docgen
 ```

 ## CLI

-Installing the module adds a `react-docs` executable which allows you do convert a single file, multiple files or an input stream.
+Installing the module adds a `react-docgen` executable which allows you do convert a single file, multiple files or an input stream.
 We are trying to make the executable as versatile as possible so that it can be integrated into many workflows.

 ```
-Usage: react-docs [path]... [options]
+Usage: react-docgen [path]... [options]

 path     A component file or directory.
 If no path is provided it reads from stdin.